 The Family Center's ACE Survey, 2017

-Description: The survey asks the 10 original ACE questions in different ways to accommodate different languages used to describe particular types of trauma.
+Description: (Please see The Family Center ACE Survey English and Spanish in Attachments) The survey asks the 10 original ACE questions in different ways to accommodate different languages used to describe particular types of trauma.

 The Montefiore Medical Group Team Patient Screening Tool